-- 25.1 Physician assistants practice medicine pursuant to a written practice agreement with a participating physician.
-Physician assistant practice is limited to medical care within the physician assistant's education, training, and experience, and subject to any restrictions stated in the practice agreement. - 25.2 As provided by 26 V.S.A. § 1739, physician assistants are responsible for their own medical decision making.
+- 24.1 Physician assistants practice medicine pursuant to a written practice agreement with a participating physician.
+Physician assistant practice is limited to medical care within the physician assistant's education, training, and experience, and subject to any restrictions stated in the practice agreement. - 24.1 Physician assistants practice medicine with physician supervision.
+Physician assistants may perform those duties and responsibilities, including the prescribing and dispensing of drugs and medical devices, that are delegated by their supervising physicians. - 24.2 As provided by 26 V.S.A. § 1739, pPhysician assistants physician assistants are responsible for their own medical decision making.
 A participating physician in a practice agreement with a physician assistant is not, by the existence of the practice agreement alone, legally liable for the actions or inactions of the physician assistant.
-However, that statutory language does not otherwise limit the liability of the participating physician.
+However, that statutory language does not otherwise limit the liability of the participating physician. shall be considered the agents of their supervising physicians in the performance of all practice related activities,